syncfusion-content/javascript-docs/js/PivotClient/OLAP-Exporting.md

 I> This feature is applicable only at server mode operation.

-In order to perform exporting with the use of PivotEngine available in server-side, the 'url' property obtained in the “beforeExport” event is set to empty as shown below.
+In order to perform exporting with the use of PivotEngine available in server-side, the 'exportMode' property obtained in the “beforeExport” event is set to "ej.PivotClient.ExportMode.PivotEngine" as shown below.

 {% highlight javascript %}